jessicaUP/Super-Party/README.md

 # Super Party

 ### LOCALLY
+Download repository and run npm install

-Live link to be added -> Project Link: [SuperParty](https://jessicaup.github.io/Super-Party/)
+Live link will be added soon -> Project Link: [SuperParty](https://jessicaup.github.io/Super-Party/)

 ## SUMMARY
 Super Party is a Super Mario Party Character Directory.
 Create by Jessica Uphoff for educational purposes.
 Wanting to take a spin an a employee directory, I decided to tailor it from an employee to a character directory.